hardkoro/hardkoro/README.md

 ## About Me

-- 🔭 I’m currently working on travel datamap (Python + JS + SQL) & Microblog app on Flask
+- 🔭 I’m currently working on implementing Apache Airflow at production & EDI integration
-- 🌱 I’m currently improving my Python skills & implementing Apache Airflow at production
+- 🌱 I’m currently improving my Python skills (education via coding Flask Microblog app) & taking a MongoDB course
 - 💬 I'm looking forward to achieve the goals of self-improvement while working on projects
 - 📫 How to reach me: https://t.me/hardkoro
 - ⚡ Fact about me: drove from Moscow to Vladivostok (21 amazing days: Ural, Altai, Baikal, Pacific Ocean)